Derelict Crab Pot Removal and Prevention in Southern New Jersey

 Type of Project: Community-based Marine Debris Removal Grant

 Project Dates: September 2015 - September 2017

 Who is involved?

-With the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant and in partnership with local crabbers, Stockton University is helping to restore 11,030 acres of coastal bay habitats by removing over 1,000 derelict crab pots from ten coastal bays.
-Stockton University is also focusing on education and outreach efforts, in part through partnership with the WeCrab project led by Rutgers University and supported by a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant.
+With the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant and in partnership with local crabbers, Stockton University helped to restore 11,030 acres of coastal bay habitats by removing over 1,000 derelict crab pots from ten coastal bays.
+Stockton University also focused on education and outreach efforts, in part through partnership with the WeCrab project led by Rutgers University and supported by a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant.

-The project is also conducting three education and outreach activities: peer-led training programs for commercial crabbers, awareness programs for recreational crabbers and boaters, and a derelict crab pot prevention campaign.
-The peer-led training program is run by Stockton University’s local crabbing partners and focuses on educating crabbers.
-Topics include avoiding high loss areas, excluder devices and biodegradable panels, how to use low-cost sonar, and in-season recovery methods.
-The awareness program provides best practices for preventing pot loss through materials on the WeCrabNJ.org website, outreach materials used as part of the Southern New Jersey Coast Guard Auxiliary Boating Safety Education courses, and presentations at events and for local community groups.
-For the prevention campaign, Stockton University is installing marina and boat landing signs to help inform recreational boaters on best practices and to distribute information on the WeCrab prevention project.
+All salvageable pots were either returned to their owner or made available to local crabbers, while non-salvageable pots were recycled.
+The project also conducted three education and outreach activities: peer-led training programs for commercial crabbers, awareness programs for recreational crabbers and boaters, and a derelict crab pot prevention campaign.
+The peer-led training program was run by Stockton University’s local crabbing partners and focused on educating crabbers.
+Topics included avoiding high loss areas, excluder devices and biodegradable panels, how to use low-cost sonar, and in-season recovery methods.
+The awareness program provided best practices for preventing pot loss through materials on the WeCrabNJ.org website, outreach materials used as part of the Southern New Jersey Coast Guard Auxiliary Boating Safety Education courses, and presentations at events and for local community groups.
+For the prevention campaign, Stockton University installed marina and boat landing signs to help inform recreational boaters on best practices and to distribute information on the WeCrab prevention project.